Universal Knife Blocks

 Stability was a final and important concern.
 We preferred heavier blocks with wide bases lined with rubbery nonslip material, features that helped keep the blocks from tipping over when we removed knives or bumped the blocks.
 Too light—or too narrow—and the blocks became dangerously top-heavy when loaded with knives.

-At $248.64, our winning block, the 360 Knife Block by Design Trifecta, is a serious investment, but it will serve your knives well for years to come.
+At just under $250, our winning block, the 360 Knife Block by Design Trifecta, is a serious investment, but it will serve your knives well for years to come.
 It weighs almost 14 pounds, ensuring that it will never budge from your counter.
 It’s roomy, sturdy, and durable, surviving extensive testing with nary a scratch.
 With excellent magnet coverage, it was easy to attach and remove knives—a rotating, lazy Susan–esque base allowed for quick access to all six of its sides.
 It was also simple to clean.
-For a lower-priced alternative, we also recommend the Schmidt Brothers Midtown Block, $67.99.
+For a lower-priced alternative, we also recommend the Schmidt Brothers Midtown Block, which costs just over $65.
 Because it has a plastic guard, it was a little less easy to use and clean, but it did a good job of holding all our favorite knives securely.

-We tested 10 universal knife blocks priced from $24.99 to $248.64, using them to hold our winning and Best Buy à la carte knife sets, each featuring a chef’s knife, serrated knife, paring knife, slicing knife, boning knife, and shears.
+We tested 10 universal knife blocks priced from about $25 to just under $250, using them to hold our winning and Best Buy à la carte knife sets, each featuring a chef’s knife, serrated knife, paring knife, slicing knife, boning knife, and shears.
 We also checked to see if the models could hold our favorite heavy cleaver.
 We used iron filings to assess the number, size, arrangement, and strength of the magnets, where applicable.
 Blocks were evaluated on their design, safety, durability, and ease of cleanup.
 All models were purchased online and appear in order of preference.

 Design: We gave more points to blocks that fit our winning and Best Buy six-piece à la carte knife sets comfortably and made it easy to attach/insert and remove knives.